By Dirk Cloete

 Make sure your gear is suitable for the conditions

-Lastly, regardless of how competitive you’re running, the KAEM will take you on a journey through some of the most spectacular and unspoiled desert landscapes you will ever experience during any race anywhere in the world.
+Lastly, regardless of how competitive you’re running, KAEM will take you on a journey, both physically and spiritually.
+You will run through the most spectacular and unspoiled desert landscapes.
+You will experience here what you will never experience in any other race in the world.
 It is PURE desert running.

 Remember to look around, absorb and enjoy the beauty of the Kalahari Desert.